 Detachment when it comes to cruelty, bullying, and abuse in both political and personal relationships teaches us to separate ourselves (and who we know we are) from people with hurtful motives.
 Often, when a dialogue turns heated, accusations are thrown with the purpose of putting the other person in the wrong.
 People tell us who we are while they may know nothing either about who we are or who they really are.
 All they want is to control the conversation and diminish any rebuttal.
 Detachment creates space.

 Once we know what is true for us, boundaries can be sketched and the process of emotional and physical detachment can begin.
 This brings peace and serenity.
+Some hurts from childhood trauma or abusive relationships run deep.
+If you need help getting over the past, visit Recovery Guidance to find a therapist near you.

 Elizabeth is a certified Educational Specialist and Success Coach.
 She has a BA, MS in biology with a concentration in ethology (animal behavior), is an EAGALA Equine Specialist in equine assisted learning and personal development, and has extensive personal leadership skills.
 She spent much of her career in education at the high school, college and correctional facility levels teaching biology & chemistry and acting in the capacity of a success coach.
 Elizabeth presents workshops and seminars which address communication issues as they manifest in personal relationships.
 She uses writing as both a creative and cathartic outlet, especially after losing both of her parents to cancer in 2015.
 She lives in upstate NY, on a farm that bears the name of her motto: Be Unreasonable!
 She's invested in empowering others in moving their pieces forward in the world.